Ashiiish3/Flipkart-Clone/README.md

 ### Features

 1. User Registration and Authentication:
-   - Users can create accounts and securely log in to Death Wish Coffee website.
+   - Users can create accounts and securely log in to Flipkart Website.
 2. Cart Functionality:
    - Users can add products to their shopping cart for a convenient shopping experience.
    - The cart displays a summary of the selected items, including the total price.